apace100/origins-docs/docs/types/meta_condition_types/invert.md

 }
 ```

-This will check if the target of the action can see the actor, as the roles are swapped.
+This example will check if the target entity can see the actor entity, as the roles are now swapped.